Suspensions vs Licence Class

 Demerit Point Suspensions affect insurance and drivers need to avoid them.
 Difference classes of drivers licences have suspensions at different point accumulations.

-- G licences – Any accumulation of nine (9) or more demerit points results in a demerit point interview and possible suspension
+- results in a demerit point interview and

-Many driver licence suspensions for demerit points can be avoided by fighting the ticket.
-When traffic tickets are fought if the ticket cannot be dismissed completely, normally the demerit points can be dropped or reduced thereby avoiding many drivers the threat of a licence suspension.
+When traffic tickets are fought if the ticket cannot be dismissed completely, normally the demerit points can be dropped or reduced.

-At the demerit point interview the Ministry of Transportation officer will want to discuss your driver abstract history and any convictions for traffic or speeding tickets.
+At the interview the Ministry of Transportation officer will want to discuss your driver abstract history and any convictions for traffic or speeding tickets.

-The officers concern is the pattern of bad driving, and to ensure that the driver will take corrective action in their driving.
+The officers concern is the pattern of bad driving, and to ensure that the driver takes corrective action in their driving.

 The Ministry officer will want to impress upon the driver that driving in Ontario is a privilege not a right and the ability to drive on the roadways can be revoked at anytime.

-- Or any other condition the officer may seem reasonable
+- any other condition the officer may seem reasonable